What is KILT?

 In the beginning, identity and trust between entities were organized in a fully decentralized way.
 Individuals created trust relationships directly between them based on their observations.
 Of course, this had major drawbacks:

 When people started to organize themselves in bigger groups, founding villages and cities, those drawbacks were amplified and people needed to address them.
 People introduced mechanisms to create trust relationships between groups by issuing some form of attestation.
-In this way, people who do not know the individual directly but who trusted the group that gave the attestation, for example, a carpenter's guild, a monastery or a Scottish clan, could verify certain properties about another individual.
+In this way, people who don't know the individual directly but who trusted the group that gave the attestation.
+For example, a carpenter's guild, a monastery or a Scottish clan could verify certain properties about another individual.
 When the organizational structures grew further and large bureaucratic nations emerged, the authorities issuing those attestations and the scope of the trust relationships also grew.

-Though we can now see a more and more centralized way of organizing trust, the actual information that makes up an identity is still handed out directly to the individual, who is still responsible for their data.
+While there is now a more centralized way of organizing trust, the actual information that makes up an identity is still handed out directly to the individual, who is still responsible for their data.
 Take official personal documents like passports as an example.
 Trusted entities issue them and hand them out to the holder.
 That holder then has full control of their credential (their passport) and can use it wherever needed.

 With the invention of the internet, and later of Web 2.0, services evolved and merged into totally centralized solutions including Google, Meta, and X among others.
 They no longer attest to someone's email account, but due to their business model, those same service providers store and control our personal data (i.e., our identity).
 For instance, they could stop allowing us to log into a certain website if they decide to.
 More often than not, companies store the data out of necessity and for their own business purpose.
 Every time users log into any service, they generate new data points which are then aggregated and sold for advertising purposes.